thewrightmatt/blog/_posts/2022-11-22-turkey-express-ctf-writeup.markdown

 F^mY;L?t24Zk.m^-hnWl,[l)[ku
 ~~~

 I threw this in Cyberchef and tried a variety of combinations to no avail.
 I spent a good amount of time trying to decipher this one without any luck.
 I also thought it may have potentially been a passcode used for the provided files.

 > The SOC team has provided an [archive](https://metaproblems.com/4aab445f1b4caf923c6e2493811e7b3f/king_to_queen_3.zip)

 So I thought something may have been encoded in the png's within the zip.
 I [binwalk](https://www.kali.org/tools/binwalk/)'d them all, repeatedly without any use.
 I also tried to check to check the [file](https://www.man7.org/linux/man-pages/man1/file.1.html) type if there was anything else as well as [hexdumping](https://www.systutorials.com/docs/linux/man/1-xxd/) them without any luck as well.
 Some other bits I tried when I was really grasping at straws was to decode the png's to Base64 and try some wizardry with those as well as importing the png's into Wireshark.

 Yeah, I didn't know that would work either until I was doing some research, but it was a worth a shot though it didn't help any. the dimensions weren't consistent on all the images as well so I thought may have been a lead but alas, nothing.

 ### Answer
-Coming soon, probably
+Coming soon, *probably...*